‘Bold And The Beautiful’ Spoilers For Monday, September 3: Liam & Hope’s Baby Scare, Thorne Comforts Katie

 In fact, it was Thorne who started it all when Bill told Katie (Heather Tom) that he would not be able to pick up Will (Finnegan George) as planned.
 Will was crushed but Thorne, who had anticipated Bill not showing up, was there to pick up the pieces.
 He told Katie that she needed to protect Will from his father and sought legal advice from Carter (Lawrence Saint-Victor).
 Carter believed that Katie had a good chance of gaining sole custody based on Bill’s recent past with his other older sons.

 Bill found out what they were planning and tried to convince Katie that he was just going through a phase.
-He was trying to make it up to Will, and even pitched up out of the blue to spend some time with his youngest.
+He was trying to make it up to Will and even pitched up out of the blue to spend some time with his youngest.
 However, Katie decided that she had had enough and made up her mind to go through with the lawsuit after all.
 Bill was furious.
 Now, Bold and the Beautiful spoilers indicate that Katie will be unsure about her decision, but that Thorne will reassure her that she is doing the right thing.

 Thorne uses Will’s hesitation to spend time with his father as ammunition against Bill.
 WATCH FULL EPISODE: https://t.co/pzAXY5oD44 #BoldandBeautiful pic.twitter.com/WmF7slZBcP